How To Start Therapy With Canh

 Once paperwork is completed within 24-hours, I’ll confirm your first session.

-If not, the first session will be canceled, but can be rescheduled.
+Otherwise the session will be canceled, but can be rescheduled.

 -

-We’ll meet online via a HIPAA compliant platform.
+We’ll meet online via a HIPAA compliant platform or in-person in Seattle (Ballard Neighborhood).

 I’ll learn more about you, your challenges, and goals.

-At the end of session, we’ll schedule a regular meeting time if we both decide to work together (weekly or every 2 weeks).
+At the end of session, we’ll schedule a regular meeting time if we both decide to work together (weekly or every 2 weeks), or you can self schedule sessions on the client portal as needed.

 If not, I’ll provide you referrals and recommendations.